agrawal-d/cph/docs/user-guide.md

     -   $name$ - problem name
     -   $url$ - problem url
--   For a full list, turn on debug mode in the Competitive Companion extension preferences (right click on extension>manage extension>preferences) and use the JSON keys shown in the console after activating it
+-   For a full list, turn on debug mode in the Competitive Companion extension preferences (Right Click on Extension>Manage extension>Preferences) and use the JSON keys shown in the console after activating it
     ![Variables](img/variableReplacementSettings.png)
     ![Variables](img/companionSettings.png) ![Variables](img/console.png)